Korachof/sql-3d-model-tracker/README.md

 After you've installed SQL Server and your environment, go through the steps to creating a new database, and connect.
 Your initial connection should be to the master database.

 Open the generated deployment script (Deploy-Demo.sql or Deploy-Prod.sql).
 In SSMS, go to File -> Open -> File... -> find the sql-3d-model-tracker folder in your computer -> deployment script (either Deploy-Demo.sql or Deploy-Prod.sql, depending on your use-case).
+Click Open.

 Execute the entire script.
+Make sure you are connected to Master.
 Click the "Execute" button with the green arrow.

 This single step will create the ThreeDModelsTrackerDB database with the correct collation, build all necessary tables, and create all the views and stored procedures.